slu-dss/slu-dss.github.io/README.md

 This is the repository for [our website](https://slu-dss.github.io/), which is built using the `R` package [`blogdown`](https://bookdown.org/yihui/blogdown/).

 ## About the SLU DSS
-### About Our Brownbag Series
-This repository is associated with our semi-annual brownbag series, which we use to give SLU faculty, staff, and students the opportunity to showcase the awesome things they are doing with open-source tools (like `R`, Python, or Julia) in their research or teaching.

 ### About the SLU Data Science Seminar
 The [SLU Data Science Seminar](https://slu-dss.githb.io) (DSS) is a collaborative, interdisciplinary group at Saint Louis University focused on building researchers’ data science skills using open source software.
 We currently host seminars focused on the programming language R. The SLU DSS is co-organized by [Christina Gacia, Ph.D.](mailto:christina.garcia@slu.edu), [Kelly Lovejoy, Ph.D.](mailto:kelly.lovejoy@slu.edu@slu.edu), and [Christopher Prener, Ph.D.](mailto:chris.prener@slu.edu}).
 You can keep up with us here on GitHub, on our [website](https://slu-dss.githb.io), and on [Twitter](https://twitter.com/SLUDSS).